Concern for a student

 Student Affairs and Outreach - USask has a team of registered social workers who provide same-day, holistic and comprehensive support for students throughout their academic journey.
 Services include immediate support to students, crisis response, educational programming, and consultation with faculty, staff, community members, and students who are concerned about a student.

 Student Wellness Centre - This team offers physical and mental health care to USask students and their dependents.
-Chiropractic, physiotherapy and massage appointments are available to USask students, staff, and faculty.
+Physiotherapy and massage appointments are available to USask students, staff, and faculty.

 Appropriate use of pronouns